JacquiGreenland/CubeMate/README.md

 ### Software

-CubeMate does not redistribute OnStepX.
+CubeMateEQ does not redistribute OnStepX.

 OnStepX and other third-party software remain under their respective licences.

 ### Name and branding

-The **CubeMate** name, logo, and project branding are not licensed under CERN-OHL-S-2.0 or CC BY-SA 4.0.
+The **CubeMateEQ** name, logo, and project branding are not licensed under CERN-OHL-S-2.0 or CC BY-SA 4.0.

-Use of the open hardware does not imply that a derived product is manufactured, certified, endorsed, or supported by the CubeMate project.
+Use of the open hardware does not imply that a derived product is manufactured, certified, endorsed, or supported by the CubeMateEQ project.

 See `LICENSES.md` for full details and the individual `LICENSE` file in each directory for the full text of the applicable licence.